Jewish grocery was targeted in New Jersey attack, motives unclear: officials

 New York City Mayor Bill de Blasio tweeted that while there was no known specific threat to that city, he had placed city police on high alert to protect Jewish residents.

-“Tonight NYPD assets are being deployed to protect key locations in the Jewish community.
-Tomorrow we will announce additional measures,” he said late Tuesday.
+“Tonight NYPD assets are being deployed to protect key locations in the Jewish community,” he said late Tuesday.

 Police had said earlier on Tuesday they believed the kosher grocery was randomly singled out by the shooters.